View Gerald Karas's Obituary on AtlanticNewsTelegraph.com and share memories

 |

-Gerald Karas, 89, of Massena died on Saturday, Feb.
-15, 2020, at the Methodist Medical Center in Des Moines.
+Gerald Gilbert Karas was the oldest of four children born to Gilbert M. and Rosa A. (Christensen) Karas on March 28,1930 in rural Massena.
+He entered into eternal rest on Saturday, Feb.
+15, 2020 at the Methodist Medical Center in Des Moines.

+Gerald attended country school north of Corning until 1940 when his parents bought a farm near Sharpsburg.
+He graduated from Sharpsburg High School in 1948.
+Gerald lived his entire life on the farm and had many stories of hard work and simpler times.
+After graduating from high school, he continued to help his dad farm and did other odd jobs.
+It was during this time that he met a slender and smiley young woman named Evelyn.
+They were united in marriage on May 4, 1949.
+The Lord gave them nearly 70 years together and blessed them with three sons: Doyle, Galen, and Dennie.

+Gerald and Evelyn spent their married life farming in Adams, Taylor, and Cass County raising corn, soybeans, cattle, and hogs.
+In 1971, they purchased Evelyn's parents farm northeast of Massena, and Gerald resided there until his death.
+Gerald and Evelyn enjoyed many winters in Arizona and summer music festivals and camping trips.
+Many life long friends were made during those times.